-where $a>1$, $b>0$.
+where $a>1$, $b>0$. {\blue For the pointwise estimation, instead, we introduce the analogous set $\mathcal{H}_T^p$ which is such that

+where again $a > 1$ and $b > 0$.
+It is easy to check that the right hand side of \eqref{eq: def mathcal Hp} is included in the right hand side of \eqref{eq: def mathcal H}. }

 Let us stress that it is possible to choose $a$ arbitrarily close to $1$, and $b$ arbitrarily large.
-Moreover, we assume that there exists $c >0$ for which $|\mathcal{H}_T | \le c T^c$, i.e. the growth of the set $\mathcal{H}_T$ is at most polynomial. \\ } According to the set of candidate bandwidths, we can introduce the set of candidate estimators:
+Moreover, we assume that there exists $c >0$ for which {\blue $|\mathcal{H}_T | + |\mathcal{H}_T^p | \le c T^c$, i.e. the growth of the sets $\mathcal{H}_T$ and $\mathcal{H}_T^p$ is at most polynomial.} \\ } According to the set of candidate bandwidths, we can introduce the set of candidate estimators: